Academic Calendar 2024/25

 Honours Directed Reading

-Prerequisite(s): (Acceptance to the English Honours program as outlined in the calendar) and (completion of all lower-level course requirements for the English major) and (a minimum of 24 upper-level credits required for the English major).
+Prerequisite(s): Admission to the English Honours, completion of all lower-level courses required for the English major, and a minimum of 24 upper-level credits required for the English major.

 Corequisite(s): None.